 A desk-based review of international naloxone programs was conducted along with interviews and focus groups with key stakeholders.
 In this paper, a national model for a large-scale naloxone distribution program is proposed and barriers are identified and discussed.
 The model draws on existing trials and diverse approaches across jurisdictions to address access conditions, eligibility criteria for agencies, training, public awareness campaigns, program monitoring and legislative hurdles.

 This model is intended to inform the development of a national naloxone distribution program or a network of state- and territory-based programs.
-A publicly funded naloxone program, as evident in other countries, can be implemented in Australia that offers naloxone free and by purchase from a range of settings to a range of clients as a means of reducing the public health
+A publicly funded naloxone program, as evident in other countries, can be implemented in Australia that offers naloxone free and by purchase from a range of settings to a range of clients as a means of reducing the public health burden associated with overdose.

 James completed his PHD in Criminology at the University of Melbourne in 2017.
 His doctoral research examined the substantive criminalisation of homelessness in the Australian city of Melbourne.
 He has also conducted research into Victorian drug laws.
 James now works as a policy officer at the Penington Institute, a not-for-profit organisation that supports more effective and compassionate ways to respond to problematic substance use in the community.
 James’s recent work has focused on increasing community access to naloxone – a medicine that reverses opioid overdose when administered correctly.